nanoframework/Home/README.md

 - [lib-Windows.Devices.Spi](https://github.com/nanoframework/lib-Windows.Devices.Spi) - this repo contains the Windows.Devices.Spi library that is used in developing C# applications.

+- [lib-Windows.Networking.Sockets](https://github.com/nanoframework/lib-Windows.Networking.Sockets) - this repo contains the Windows.Networking.Sockets library that is used in developing C# applications that require networking capabilities.

 - [lib-Windows.Storage.Streams](https://github.com/nanoframework/lib-Windows.Storage.Streams) - this repo contains the Windows.Storage.Streams library that is used in developing C# applications.

 - [nf-Visual-Studio-extension](https://github.com/nanoframework/nf-Visual-Studio-extension) - this repo contains the Visual Studio extension and all the associated tools required to compile and build a **nanoFramework** managed application ready to deploy to a target device.